Nisha318/Nisha318.github.io/_posts/2024-07-21-understanding-llmnr-poisoning-attacks.md

 ## Introduction
 In this blog post, I will be discussing a common network attack called Link-Local Multicast Name Resolution (LLMNR) poisoning.
-This type of attack can be highly effective in capturing NTLMv2 hashes, which can then be used to gain unauthorized access to systems.
-I will also share insights on how to mitigate this attack, ensuring your network remains secure.
+This type of attack can be highly effective in capturing NTLMv2 hashes, which can then be used to gain unauthorized access to systems in a Windows environment.
+I will also share insights on how to mitigate this this type of vulnerability attack, ensuring your network remains secure.
 To illustrate this attack, I have included screenshots from my recent lab demonstration where I successfully captured NTLMv2 hashes using Responder.

 ## What is LLMNR Poisoning?
 Link-Local Multicast Name Resolution (LLMNR) is a protocol that allows computers on the same local network to perform name resolution for hosts when DNS queries fail.
 LLMNR operates similarly to NetBIOS over TCP/IP, enabling name resolution by sending multicast queries to all devices in the same subnet.